ALiao18/ALiao18.github.io/README.md

 The website is built with vanilla HTML, CSS, and JavaScript, with no dependencies on heavy frameworks.
 Key technical aspects include:

-- **Vanilla JavaScript**: For interactive elements and dark mode toggle
+- **Vanilla JavaScript**: For interactive elements, dark mode, and language switching
 - **CSS Variables**: For consistent theming and easy customization
+- **Internationalization**: Custom i18n system with JSON translation files
+- **User Personalization**: User type detection and content customization
+- **Performance Optimizations**: Lazy loading, animations, and caching
 - **Markdown Support**: Using marked.js for rendering blog posts and notes
 - **Math Typesetting**: Using KaTeX for mathematical notation
-- **SVG Icons**: Lightweight, responsive icons for social links
 - **Responsive Design**: Using flexbox and media queries

 ## Adding Content